Paraguayan architecture: Architects

 Francisco Wisner: He was born in Budapest in 1804 and he died in Asunción in 1879.
 He met Francisco Solano López who invited him to Paraguay, and convinced him to build the Lopez Palace which is nowadays the center of the government of Paraguay.

 Carlos Colombino: He has been one of the few well-known Paraguayan architects.
 He was born in 1937 and died 14 May 2013.
 His specialty was painting.
 His contribution was essential for the renovation of some important cultural monuments.

 Pascual Urdapilleta: He was born in Vizcaya, Spain at the end of the 18th century.
 He was an architect, and military Vasc of artillery.
 He died on 3 November 1852 in Asuncion.
 His body rests in La Recoleta Cemetery.
 An avenue in the capital, called Urdapilleta, was named after him.
-He designed the Cathedral of Asuncion and the restructuring of the Cabildo de Asuncion, which has become the cultural center of the Paraguyan Republic.
+He designed the Cathedral of Asuncion and the restructuring of the Cabildo de Asuncion, which has become the cultural center of the Paraguayan Republic.